Description

 - Make lemon syrup: In the last five minutes of baking, combine lemon juice and sugar in a small saucepan over medium heat.
 Simmer, stirring occasionally, until sugar dissolves and syrup thickens, about 4 minutes.
 Remove cake from the oven and immediately brush the top with lemon syrup.
 Cool in pan on a wire rack for 10 minutes; carefully remove cake from pan and cool completely.

-- Store leftover cake covered in the refrigerator; bring to room temperature before serving.
+- Store leftover cake tightly covered in the refrigerator for up to 3 days; bring to room temperature before serving.

 Notes